Shuohan2992/Shuohan2992.github.io/about.md

 author_profile: true
 ---

 Hi!
-I'm **Shuohan Li**, a Master of Engineering student in Systems Engineering at Cornell University.
+I'm **Shuohan Li**, a Master of Science student in Systems Engineering at Cornell University.
 My research focuses on **solar power forecasting**, particularly using Transformer-based models with uncertainty estimation.

 ---